aerkiaga/nodeverse/README.md

 oceans, arid, frozen, volcanic, and with or without living organisms are generated.
 World generation features oceans, caves, deserts and craters.

-The player can fly using a rocket that they start with.
-They have a limited amount of fuel to fly the furthest they can.
+The player is given a few nodes that they can use to build a spaceship.
+Pressing 'use' (right click by default) on any node of the spaceship lets the player board it.
+Afterwards, it's possible to lift off ('jump') and land ('sneak') the ship, or exit it by pressing the direction keys while landed.

 ## Mods
 This is a list of the components that make up this game.
 Each of these mods can